Spiti Valley Road Trip from Manali

 2nd Day : Manali Arrival | Day at Leisure

-- We will reach Manali by early in the morning.
+- We will reach Manali early in the morning.

 - Post-check-in, the rest of the day is at leisure.
-Participants are advised to go for cafe hopping, local sightseeing, and more in Manali.
+Travelers are advised to indulge in cafe hopping, local sightseeing, and more.

 - Dinner will be served in the evening followed by an overnight stay in Manali.